 I am an enrolled Executive Cohort participant.
 How can I register for my ARC account to access materials?

 You can login below to access the Executive Cohort materials.
-If you did not yet get a registration link, please get in touch and request a link to the ARC Registration form from Kellie at your earliest convenience.
+If you did not yet get a registration link, please get in touch and request a link to the ARC Registration form from Olivia at your earliest convenience.

 You can also directly email the ARC team at email@example.com for support with gaining access.

 We are currently planning to hold all instructional sessions virtually.
 Some of the immersive learning experiences will be held in person, in accordance with applicable COVID-19 restrictions.
 If feasible, an end of cohort celebration will be held in person in December.

 How many hours will I need to dedicate to participating in ARC?

 3 hours per month will be spent in class sessions (90 minutes biweekly), approximately 1-2 hours should be expected to be spent between sessions completing reading and other assignments, participation is expected in ½ of the monthly case consultation meetings (for a total of 5), there will be monthly cohort experiences (dinners, immersive cultural experiences), and the cohort will complete a special project (expectations to be determined by participants) for a total of approximately 10 hours per month.

 Participants who elect to serve as part of the cohort’s Executive Team will have additional time commitments beyond what has been outlined here.